carlj/libFIOApi/README.md

 ## License

-libFIO is licensed under the MIT license See the LICENSE file for more info.
+libFIO is licensed under the MIT license.
+See the LICENSE file for more info.

 ## Thanks

 Thanks to [@samsoffes](https://twitter.com/samsoffes) for the inspirations!

+##ToDo
+Rearrange project structur